rpss30/DealershipApp---JAVA-Project/README.md

 I have always been fond of cars and how they function.
 I think this project would be a great opportunity to learn more about them and how a business revolving around them works.

+## User Stories
+- As a user, I want to be able to add a car to my dealership or remove an existing one.
+- As a user, I want to be able to mark a car as sold in my dealership.
+- As a user, I want to be able to view a list of cars in my dealership and a list of cars that have been sold.
+- As a user, I want to be able to view the number of cars in my dealership and the number of cars that have been sold.